nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_JOINING_DATA.md

 1. [Beginner SQL - 16 - Many to Many Relationship](https://www.youtube.com/watch?v=iLn-lIpm5dU)
 1. [Entity Relationship Diagram (ERD) Tutorial - Part 1](https://www.youtube.com/watch?v=QpdhBUYk7Kk)

 ## Practice: Small Business

 A small business wants to keep track of its employees and the computers that they use.
 Each employee is assigned to a department, and they each get assigned a computer when they join the company.

+Create an API to be served with `json-server` and create the following resources in your `database.json` file. **Do not** build the arrays of objects in your JavaScript code.

-1. Build arrays of objects that represent _Employees_, _Departments_, and _Computers_.
+1. Build arrays of objects that represent _Employees_, _Departments_, and _Computers_ in yuor `database.json` file.
 1. Assign every resource a unique `id` property.
 1. Assign each employee to a department using a foreign key.
 1. Assign each employee a computer using a foreign key.

-Once your data is normalized, use your DOM skills to display a card for each employee.
-It should display the employee name, the name of their department, and which computer they are using
+Once the resources are set up, use `fetch` calls to get your data, and use your DOM skills to display a card for each employee.
+It should display the employee name, the name of their department, and which computer they are using.

 ```html
 <article class="employee">